The clocks have gone back and the sun is now setting at an alarmingly early rate, this can only mean one thing…only 8 months to Summer 2019!

 Let us know your favourite pair in the comments below, and remember to stay safe and protect your eyes this winter.

-All of our frames are upcycled, and we donate 20% of what we sell each frame for to Vision Aid Overseas on your behalf.
+All of our retro and vintage glasses frames are upcycled, and we donate 20% of what we sell each frame for to Vision Aid Overseas on your behalf.
 We use a high-quality glazing house to make sure that your lenses are top notch (with UV protection, of course)!

 Blog post written by, and starring, the beautiful and talented Paris Richardson.
 Thanks Paris!